KenDooley/Tast.io/README.md

 <br><br>
 3) a combination where the vector from 1) was appended to the vector from 2) for each restaurant.
 <br><br>
-After performing blind tests of each model with several people knowledgable of the San Francisco and NYC retaurants scenes, the Doc2Vec methodology emerged as the winner.
+After performing blind tests of each model with several people knowledgable of the San Francisco and NYC retaurants scenes analyzing their output, the Doc2Vec methodology emerged as the winner.

-## Analysis
+## Launch
-I pickled the matrix of cosine similarities between every pair of restaurant vectors along with lookup dictionaries containing metadata for each restaurant.
-Using this similarity matrix, the model is able to quickly lookup the 20 most similar restaurants (in either NYC or SF) to the target restaurant.
+I pickled the matrix of cosine similarities between every pair of restaurant vectors in NY and SF along with lookup dictionaries containing metadata for each restaurant.
+Using this similarity matrix, the model is able to quickly lookup the 20 most similar restaurants (in either of those two cities) to the target restaurant.
+Restaurants outside of these cities take longer to lookup since their reviews are scraped, parsed and vectorized at run time.

 ### Example Searches